min2ha/ukwa-site/content/target/43488/index.en.md

   "subject": "EU Referendum"
 }

-# Independent, The: I thought I was a Eurosceptic, but what I saw in Qatar will make me vote Remain

 The world's global powers are not liberal democracies.
 The ideals of our culture are in retreat, and the only way to protect them is within a close-knit European family